Troubleshoot load balancing in GKE

 • NEG API detach latency: The NEG API detach latency represents the current time taken for the detach operation to finalize in Google Cloud.
 This is influenced by a variety of factors outside Kubernetes, including the type of load balancer and the specific zone.

-• Drain latency: Drain latency represents the time taken for the load balancer to start directing traffic away from a particular part of your system.
-Once drain is initiated, the load balancer stops sending new requests to the endpoint, however there is still a latency in triggering drain (Drain Latency) which can cause temporary 503 errors if the Pod no longer exists.
+• Drain latency: Drain latency is the time taken for the load balancer to start directing traffic away from a particular part of your system.
+After drain is initiated, the load balancer stops sending new requests to the endpoint, however there is still a latency in triggering drain (drain latency) which can cause temporary 503 errors if the Pod no longer exists.

 • Health check configuration: More sensitive health check thresholds mitigate the duration of 503 errors as it can signal the load balancer to stop sending requests to endpoints even if the detach operation has not finished.